rachelyeoh/Shopping-Cart-HTML-CSS-Javascript/README.md

 ## Instructions to run app locally

+1. git clone https://github.com/rachelyeoh/Shopping-Cart-HTML-CSS-Javascript.git **OR** Download ZIP
-1. Open the folder that contains the Shopping Cart HTML, CSS and JS file
+2. Extract ZIP and/or open the folder that contains the Shopping Cart HTML, CSS and JS files in local machine
-2. Double click on the 'index.html' file
+3. Double click on the 'index.html' file

 ## How requirements are met